somasis/musl-wiki/projects-using-musl.md

     - <http://distfiles.gentoo.org/experimental/x86/musl/>
     - <http://distfiles.gentoo.org/experimental/arm/musl/>
 - [Arch Linux]
+- [Fedora] package is available starting with Fedora 30.
 - [Debian] package is available.
 - [Ubuntu] package is included in the universe section of the repository starting with Ubuntu 14.04 Trusty Tahr.
 There is also a PPA available